 - Open call/competition - wider public invited to submit foodstuffs found in shops, with details of where in the world the food came from

 The public events programme ran over a two month period, was always free to attend and attracted a people covering a broad social spectrum.
-The conversations were lively and engaging - for a write-up of two discussions, please see here and here.

 In partnership with: Creekside Centre, Deptford Cinema, Entelechy Arts, London Community Video Archive, The Groundnut